An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Introduction

 Accurate segmentation of brain tumors in magnetic resonance imaging (MRI) is essential for diagnosis, treatment planning, and monitoring disease progression.
 Deep learning models, particularly convolutional neural networks such as U-Net, have demonstrated remarkable success in automating tumor segmentation.
 Although most recent research focuses on 3D brain tumor segmentation, 2D segmentation remains important for computationally efficient pipelines, preliminary analyses, and educational purposes.
 Despite these advances, segmentation models are prone to errors, especially near tumor boundaries, where irregular shapes and low contrast make precise delineation challenging.
 Investigating uncertainty estimation in 2D segmentation offers valuable insights into model behavior and error localization, with implications that extend to both 2D and 3D segmentation tasks.

 Uncertainty estimation has been proposed as a means to identify regions where the model’s predictions may be unreliable, with the potential to guide clinicians in reviewing or refining the segmentation output.
 Monte Carlo (MC) Dropout is a widely used technique for estimating model uncertainty by leveraging dropout layers during inference to generate multiple stochastic forward passes.
-The resulting variance across predictions is interpreted as model uncertainty.

-In this report, we investigate the relationship between MC Dropout uncertainty and segmentation errors in the context of 2D brain tumor segmentation.
-Specifically, we explore whether uncertainty estimates can effectively highlight error-prone regions at tumor boundaries, which are critical areas for clinical decision-making.
+In this work, we investigate the relationship between the resulting variance across predictions obtained from MC Dropout, and segmentation errors in the context of 2D brain tumor segmentation.
+Specifically, we explore whether uncertainty estimates obtained this way can effectively highlight error-prone regions at tumor boundaries, which are critical areas for clinical decision-making.
 We further evaluate this relationship under different data augmentation settings to assess the robustness of uncertainty estimates and perform statistical analyses to determine the significance and practical relevance of observed correlations.

-The major contributions of this work are given below: \begin{enumerate}[label=(\roman*)] \item We quantify the correlation between uncertainty and segmentation error at both global and boundary levels in 2D brain tumor MRI segmentation \item We analyze the effect of data augmentation on uncertainty–error relationships, and \item We perform statistical tests to assess the robustness and significance of these correlations \end{enumerate}
+The major contributions of this work are given below: \begin{enumerate}[label=(\roman*)] \item We quantify the correlation between variance-based uncertainty and segmentation error at both global and boundary levels in 2D brain tumor MRI segmentation \item We analyze the effect of data augmentation on uncertainty–error relationships, and \item We perform statistical tests to assess the robustness and significance of these correlations \end{enumerate}